8. Windows Event Logs & Finding Evil - Skills Assessment

 To say βYesβ, we would expect to see something like:

-, etc.) - A process running as a different user (e.g.,
+- A process running as a different user (e.g., NT AUTHORITY\SYSTEMafter LSASS access bywaldo)

 6. By examining the logs located in the "C:\Logs\StrangePPID" directory, determine a process that was used to temporarily execute code based on a strange parent-child relationship.
 Enter the process name as your answer.
 Answer format: _.exeβ